 We can tell you the price of a degree - but that's not the same as its value.
 You really can't put a price on turning your dream into reality.

 Full-time students can take out a maintenance loan for living costs.
 The amount you're entitled to depends on a number of factors which include your household income, where you live and where you study.
-The maximum maintenance loan available to a student ordinarily living in England who begins studying in or after September 2017 is £8,200 a year.
+The maximum maintenance loan available to a student ordinarily living in England who begins studying in or after September 2017 is £8,430 a year - the government hasn't yet announced the maximum figure for 2018 entry.
 If you are a student applying from Scotland, Wales or Northern Ireland you can find out more about your entitlements here:

 Employers may be able to pay part or all of your fees up front if you ask them.
 You get to study for a qualification that will improve your ability to do your job and advance your career, and your employer benefits from a better-qualified, more productive and motivated employee.